 The lowest single tickets with Stadsbussarna cost: children/adolescents SEK 16, adults SEK 32.

-You cannot buy tickets on board Stadsbussarna and Länstrafiken buses.
+You can buy tickets on board Stadsbussarna and Länstrafiken buses, pay by card.
 Single tickets can be purchased from their app/MobiTime, pay by Swish or card.
 Search for Länstrafiken in the app store on your mobile phone.

 You can also pay with cash or by card when buying tickets at the following places:

 Östersund bus station reception

 Pressbyrån Kärnan Östersund

 24-hour card at SEK 80 /adult & 72-hour card at SEK 190 / adult. (adults from 20 years and up.)
 These cards can be purchased at the reception at the bus station and their representatives, see above, and directly in the app. (not directly with the driver)

 If you stay longer, you can also buy and charge a bus travel card.
 A minimum of SEK 100 can be charged to bus travel cards.
 There is a cost for the travel card the first time you buy it.